assadnavi/assadnavi.github.io/_posts/2023-06-05-function-tail-over-a-vba-array.md

 End Sub
 {% endhighlight %}
 <br/>
 In the future, we will rework this example to implement it over a more functional datastructure called `cons`.
 Thanks for reading.
-If you have any comments <a href="mailto:assad.navi@gmail.com">get in touch</a>
+If you have any comments <a href="mailto:hello@assadnavi.ch">get in touch</a>.